Contents

 Managing Dog Behaviors After Deworming

-Once you suspect and/or confirm that your dog has worms, she has to be dewormed.
-To be in a better position to manage any negative post-deworming behavior in dogs, consult your vet on what to expect.
-Your vet should advise you on the best dewormer to be used on your dog, and the anticipated after-effects.
-Avoid deworming your pet using over the counter medication.
-Allow your vet to administer the treatment as they will be in a better position to handle any adverse side effects caused by the medication.
+Once you suspect or confirm that your dog has worms, she should be dewormed.
+To better manage any negative post-deworming behaviors in dogs, consult your vet on what to expect.
+Your vet can advise you on the best dewormer for your dog and the anticipated after-effects.
+Avoid using over-the-counter medication to deworm your pet; let your vet administer the treatment as they are better equipped to handle any adverse side effects caused by the medication.